 Human Rights Centre

-Brunel Human Rights Centre is committed to the advancement of human rights as potential tools for reform, empowerment of marginalised groups, pursuit of environmental sustainability and achieving social justice.
+Established in 2011 as an organic consequence of the international recognition of Brunel Law School as a hub for human rights, the Human Rights Centre enjoys close links with the two university centres of the Brunel Law School, the CIPL and the SHRM.
+At the same time, it has a distinct position as the only centre at Brunel University that focuses on international human rights.
+It is committed to the advancement of human rights as potential tools for reform, empowerment of marginalised groups, the pursuit of environmental sustainability and the achieving of social justice.
 It conducts research, produces publications and engages with organisations, academics, students and civil society.

 human rights, family and children;

 corporate social responsibility and human rights;

 Its members are really prolific and publish regularly at the top human rights journals around the world.
 The breadth of individual research interests and the diversity of research methodologies is one of the strengths of the Centre.
 The work of the centre’s members is well-known among academics and practitioners.
 Bantekas’ papers have been cited among others by the African Commission on Human and Peoples' Rights (2009) and in various briefs before national courts.
 Professor Chigara has worked with the ILO, the OSCE as an independent expert, while he addressed in 2012 the Office of the Human Rights Commissioner’s Inter-governmental working party on the Durban Declaration and Programme of Action on the combating of racism, xenophobia and related intolerance.
 Xanthaki’s work on indigenous rights has been repeatedly cited in UN documents, and in African Union documents; her collection was cited in the Endorois case (African Commission on Peoples’ and Human Rights).